microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

 The main screen of the application displays tiles for the skills defined in your environment.
 From here, you can select a skill and find people who have that skill on their profile.

-1. Open Teams and select the team in which the Get connected app is installed.
+1. Open Teams and select the team in which the Get Connected app is installed.
-1. Select the Get connected tab
+1. Select the Get Connected tab
 1. Select skills to find connections
 1. Select skills
 1. Select a connection